Anti-malarial drug to go on trial in SA and globally to test whether it blocks Covid-19

 Clinical researchers in SA hope to recruit participants soon for the study, but are waiting for final ethical and regulatory approvals before they can go ahead.

-The trial — led by the University of Washington, the University College of London and Wits — has been approved in the UK, Ireland, the US and Zambia so far.
+The trial —led by Washington University in St Louis, Missouri, the University College of London and Wits — has been approved in the UK, Ireland, the US and Zambia so far.
 The first patient is likely to be recruited in the US next week.

 Researchers hope to enrol about 30,000 healthcare workers across the world and SA could provide about half of that target, said Prof Linda-Gail Bekker, deputy director of the Desmond Tutu HIV Centre at UCT’s Institute of Infectious Disease and Molecular Medicine.